NIEM/NIEM.github.io/model/concepts/facet/xml.md

 The template below defines a simple type with two facets.

 - Common base types are "xs:token" (a string that does not allow irregular whitespace), "xs:decimal", and "xs:integer".
-- Typical kinds of facets are "xs:enumeration", "xs:pattern", "xs:minInclusive, xs:minExclusive, xs:maxInclusive, or xs:maxExclusive.
+- Common kinds of facets are "xs:enumeration", "xs:pattern", "xs:minInclusive, xs:minExclusive, xs:maxInclusive, or xs:maxExclusive.
 See the [full list](.#kinds-of-facets).
 - Facet values and definitions must be provided by the data modeler.

 ``` xml